 I am totally open and receptive to the abundant

-flow of prosperity that the Universe offers.
+that the Universe offers.

 All my needs and desires are met before I even ask,